statamic/v2-docs/content/collections/docs/migrating.md

 We recommend starting with a fresh Statamic 2 install and moving your content, theme, fieldsets, and users over group by section.
 It'll help to focus on which areas need changes and isolate any unexpected behaviors.

-The best way to move your content is through is probably to use the [Statamic v1 Exporter][exporter].
-It will generate a JSON representation of all of your content (pages, entries, globals, and taxonomies) and let you use v2's Importer to generate all the right files in the right places.
+The best way to move your content is to use the [Importer and Exporter][importer].
+It can generate a JSON representation of all of your content (pages, entries, globals, and taxonomies) and then generate all the right files in the right places.

-The v2 Importer can be found in the Control Panel, in the `Tools` section.

 ## Breaking Changes {#breaking-changes}